Is Your Website Still WCAG 2.1 Compliant?

 - Users accessing websites on mobile devices

-What Changed in WCAG 2.1?
+What Changed Recently?

 Here are three that frequently surface during accessibility audits.